intel-analytics/BigDL-2.x/docs/docs/APIGuide/PipelineAPI/nnframes.md

 ## Hyperparameter setting

-Prior to the commencement of the training process, you can modify the batch size, the epoch number of your training, and learning rate to meet your goal or NNEstimator/NNClassifier will use the default value.
+Prior to the commencement of the training process, you can modify the optimization algorithm, batch size, the epoch number of your training, and learning rate to meet your goal or `NNEstimator`/`NNClassifier` will use the default value.

 Continue the codes above, NNEstimator and NNClassifier can be set in the same way.